 4. Pay attention to your face.

 What are your facial expressions communicating during business meetings and interactions?
-If you tend to furrow your brows or squint your eyes when you’re listening to someone speak, your nonverbal cues might be conveying a message you’re not intending to.
+If you tend to furrow your brows or squint your eyes when someone speaks, your nonverbal cues might convey a message you’re not intending.

-Just make sure that your eye contact is appropriate and doesn’t become too aggressive, making others uncomfortable.
-In his book The Power of Eye Contact: Your Secret for Success in Business, Love, and Life, author Michael Ellsberg says that “in order for eye contact to feel good, one person cannot impose his visual will on another; it is a shared experience.”
+Ensure your eye contact is appropriate and not too aggressive, which might make others uncomfortable.
+In The Power of Eye Contact: Your Secret for Success in Business, Love, and Life, author Michael Ellsberg says that “in order for eye contact to feel good, one person cannot impose his visual will on another; it is a shared experience.”

-Those who aren’t able to maintain eye contact, or are the first to break eye contact, may be signaling that they’re hiding something, feeling uncomfortable or they're projecting a lower status than or submissiveness to the person with whom they’re speaking.
+People who don't maintain eye contact or are the first to break eye contact may signal that they’re hiding something or feeling uncomfortable, or consider themselves submissive to the person they’re speaking to.

 For instance, if someone is sitting in a certain way, consider sitting in a similar position.
 If that person likes to speak with their hands, you might want to incorporate similar movements into the conversation.
-If that person tends to speak slower, try matching their pace and volume vocally.
+If that person tends to speak slower, try matching their pace and volume.

-But it’s not enough to mimic or copy someone else’s body language; you also need to know when it’s not appropriate to do so.
-The success of mirroring comes down to doing it in a way that feels and seems natural, not to imitate or irk those around you.
+It’s not enough to mimic or copy someone else’s body language – you also need to know when it’s not appropriate to.
+The success of mirroring comes down to making it feel and appear natural, not to imitate or irk those around you.

-Whatever it is that you do—jingle coins in your pocket, tap your foot repeatedly on the ground or play with your hair—stop fidgeting as it is unproductive when it comes to projecting self-confidence.
-These movements can come off as signs of nervousness, frustration or boredom, which take away from the message you’re trying to communicate and distract people from getting to know you.
+When you're nervous, you might jingle coins in your pocket, tap your foot repeatedly, or play with your hair.
+Fidgeting is unproductive for projecting self-confidence.
+These movements can come off as signs of nervousness, frustration, or boredom, which take away from the message you’re trying to communicate and prevent people from getting to know you.

-Now that you’re aware of the following tips, the question of how to appear more confident should be easier to answer.
-The key is to not let your body language undermine what it is that you want to do as a leader.
-Since most of the information that we receive comes from nonverbal cues, remember to pay particular attention to the types of messages that your body language is conveying.
-You can certainly teach yourself over time how to be confident.
-But when you're in a pinch, consider the above tips to help you feel that you're up for whatever challenge you’re facing.
+Don't let your body language undermine your effectiveness in business.
+Since most of the information we receive comes from nonverbal cues, remember to pay particular attention to the types of messages your body language is conveying.
+You can certainly gain confidence over time, but when you're in a pinch, use the above tips to help you feel ready for whatever challenge you’re facing.